miguelRivero/Document_List/README.md

 **Configuration:**
 The mode can be changed at runtime or set during application initialization in `main.ts`.

+### 2. Relative Date Display

+Each document shows its creation date in a user-friendly relative format below the version number.

-### UX Note: Add Document Button & List Behavior
+### 3. UX Note: Add Document Button & List Behavior

 I understood that documents added via notifications should appear at the top of the list.
 This led me to design the UI with a fixed "Add document" button and a scrollable document list.
 This approach ensures that new documents are always visible immediately, and the add action is always accessible, making the interface more user friendly.
 I guess in a production environment, a pagination could be a good option.

-**Key ideas:**

-- No framework: pure TypeScript, modular components, and clean separation of concerns.
-- Modern Sass: variables, partials, and encapsulated styles for each component.
-- Real-time updates: WebSocket integration for live document list updates.
-- Robust testing: Vitest for unit and integration tests, colocated with features.
-- Linting: ESLint with TypeScript support for code quality.

 ## How to Run the App